wavefrontHQ/docs/pages/doc/cardinality.md

 Containerized environments typically also include the container ID and pod name:

+**/Question/:  How do we use pod names?
+Shouldn’t be source, but does it make sense to use it as a point tag?**

 `cpu.usage.user 24 1529590428 source=mysystem service=auth env=prod containerid=6af39d33 podname=auth-coreapp-6m984d`

 ## Timeseries Data Cardinality on Containers

 Containerized environments are dynamic, ephemeral, and rapidly scaling.
-In containerized environments, the container IDs often change, which may cause high cardinality in the system.
+In containerized environments, the container IDs often change, which might cause high cardinality in the system.
 To add additional context on the deployments, a point tag is usually  also added.
 Thus, the number of unique combinations of point tags might increase exponentially.

 Point tags are important for several reasons: